marcusoftnet/ypkbksite/README.md

 # Kanban
 ## Later
 * Add sharing buttons on all modal windows
+* Add copy URL button for sharing
 * The Yayasan Pelayan Kesehatan Bala Keselamatan needs to be smaller for medium sized screens
-* Set the app name of the site when doing Add to homescreen
 * Create list of old articles in admin-ui
-* Test for sorting texts should verify that the text are sorted
-* Test for sorting articles should verify that the articles are sorted
 * Consider move all pictures to flickr
-* Add copy URL button for sharing

 ## Todo